-How to Make Turkey Gravy.
 Turkey gravy goes hand and hand with roasted turkey.
 Instead of buying canned or jarred turkey gravy the next time you make a bird, why not make your own?
-It is easier than you think!
+It is easier than you think the make the best homemade turkey gravy for your meal.

 How to Make Turkey Gravy

-It is that time of year – the holiday season, and I bet turkey is on your table at least one in November or December.
-So many people eat turkey as their main holiday entree for Thanksgiving, Christmas, and New Years Day!
+It is that time of year – the holiday season, and I bet turkey is on your table at least once in November or December.
+So many people eat turkey as their main holiday entree for Thanksgiving dinner, Christmas dinner, and New Years Day!
 According to the National Turkey Federation – “in 2016, more than 219 million turkeys were served for meals in the United States.
-We estimate that 44 million of those turkeys were enjoyed at Thanksgiving, 22 million at Christmas and 19 million at Easter.”
+We estimate that 44 million of those turkeys were enjoyed at Thanksgiving, 22 million at Christmas, and 19 million at Easter.”
 That’s a lot of birds!

-● The amount of pan drippings that the turkey will yield will depend on how much the turkey itself gave along with the 1 cup of broth added during cooking.
+● The amount of turkey drippings that the turkey will yield will depend on how much the turkey itself gave along with the 1 cup of turkey broth (turkey stock) added during cooking.
 In other words, you may get a bit more gravy or a bit less gravy.
+You can do the same when you roast a chicken, if not enough pan juices, add chicken broth (chicken stock) to make up the difference and ensure you have enough drippings to make the desired amount of delicious turkey gravy (or delicious chicken gravy!)

 ● This amount of roux should thicken approximately 2 – 2½ cups of gravy, using the rough ratio of 2 tablespoons butter and 2 tablespoons flour to 1 cup of liquid.